-Transatlantic trade relations look set to strengthen with the announcement of a new trade mission from Rhode Island to Scotland and the North of England.
+Transatlantic trade relations look set to strengthen with the announcement of a new trade mission.
+This mission will be from Rhode Island to Scotland and the North of England.

-The trade mission from Rhode Island to Scotland and the North of England is slated for this September.
-It will be led by the Chafee Center for International Business at Bryant University, Rhode Island Commerce Corporation, and the US Department of Commerce.
+The trade mission from Rhode Island to Scotland and the North of England is starting this September.
+It is led by the Chafee Center for International Business at Bryant University.
+Additionally, other leads will be Rhode Island Commerce Corporation, and the US Department of Commerce.

-Ray Fogarty, director of the Chafee Center for International Business, detailed how Rhode Island business leaders are set to visit “Northern powerhouse” cities of Edinburgh, Glasgow, Leeds and Manchester.
+Ray Fogarty, is the director of the Chafee Center for International Business.
+He will explain how Rhode Island business leaders are visiting “Northern powerhouse” cities of Edinburgh, Glasgow, Leeds and Manchester.

 “The UK is one of the top export markets for New England businesses, and we’re looking forward to introducing the delegate firms to potential clients there in order to further strengthen links between the UK and USA, and to grow trade and do business,” he commented.